Mt. Baldy-Buckhorn Ridge Lookout

 The Mount Baldy - Buckhorn Ridge Lookout sits at an elevation of 6,529 feet in the Kootenai National Forest.
 This location has been used as an observation point for detecting forest fires since 1910.
 The current lookout tower was built in 1957.
 The lookout is typically available from late June through late September, and is accessible by car, though high clearance vehicles are recommended for the primitive roads.
 Some creature comforts are provided, but guests should be prepared to pack in many of their own amenities.

-Natural Features: The lookout offers views of the Kaniksu National Forest in Idaho, the Cabinet Mountain Range and Rock Candy Mountain.
-The panorama features endless mountain peaks and evergreen forest.
+Natural Features: The lookout offers views of the Kaniksu National Forest in Idaho, the Cabinet Mountain Range, and Rock Candy Mountain.
+The panorama features endless mountain peaks and evergreen forests.
 Guests have an ideal location for watching sunrises and sunsets, or for gazing out over the starry night skies.
-Kootenai National Forest supports populations of deer, elk, moose, grizzly and black bears, wolves and mountain lions (bear safety).
+Kootenai National Forest supports populations of deer, elk, moose, grizzly and black bears, wolves, and mountain lions (bear safety).
 A variety of smaller mammals and birds can also be found.

 Facilities: This 144 square foot lookout cabin sits atop a 26-foot tower and is encircled by a catwalk.
-It can accommodate 4 people and comes equipped with 2 beds and 2 mattresses, a table, 2 chairs, broom and dustpan.
-Propane appliances are provided that include a cook stove and heater.
-An outhouse with pit toilet is located nearby.
+It can accommodate 4 people and comes equipped with 2 beds and 2 mattresses, a table, 2 chairs, a broom, and a dustpan.
+Propane appliances are provided that include a cookstove and heater.
+An outhouse with a pit toilet is located nearby.
 The lookout does not have electricity or water.
-Guests must provide their own water for drinking, cooking and washing.
+Guests must provide their own water for drinking, cooking, and washing.
 Items such as cooking gear, bedding, lanterns or flashlights, matches, extra toilet paper, first aid supplies, trash bags, dish soap, and towels are not available.
 Guests are expected to pack out their trash and clean the cabin before leaving.
-Open season end of June. $35/night fee.
+Open season end of June.

 GPS Info.
 (Latitude, Longitude):